aiman-al-masoud/deixiscript/docs/thesis/5-deixiscript.typ

 ==== Article Phrase

-A "real" noun (i.e. an implicit reference) is preceded by an English article (definite or indefinite); this is the kind of noun that will resolve to an ID when evaluated by the system:
+A "real" noun (i.e., an implicit reference) is preceded by an English article (definite or indefinite); this is the kind of noun that will resolve to an ID when evaluated by the system:

 `<article-phrase> := <article> <noun-phrase>`